West Point honors Army captain for actions in Afghanistan

 PRESIDENT TRUMP PRESENTS MEDAL OF HONOR TO GREEN BERET FOR 2008 AFGHANISTAN HEROICS

 Not a single American was killed that night.
-Gordon was later awarded the Distinguished Flying Cross for her bravery.
+Heisler was later awarded the Distinguished Flying Cross for her bravery.
 The medal is given for "heroism or extraordinary achievement while participating in aerial flight."

-Gordon said it wasn't just her actions that saved lives that night -- it was the work of an entire team.
+Heisler said it wasn't just her actions that saved lives that night -- it was the work of an entire team.

 "From the Rangers on the ground to the Chinook pilots to my Apache team, it was a team effort across the entire night and mission," she said.

-Gordon was recognized by West Point, which honored her on Thursday with the 2019 Alexander R. Nininger Award for Valor at Arms.
-The award was created in 2006 and is presented by West Point Association of Graduates.
+Heisler was recognized by West Point, which honored her on Thursday with the 2019 Alexander R. Nininger Award for Valor at Arms.
+The award was created in 2006 and is presented by the West Point Association of Graduates.

-Gordon is the first female to receive the award.
+Heisler is the first female to receive the award.
 It was humbling and a "bit of a surprise," she said.

-While she is also honored to inspire female service members, she's not solely a female soldier -- she's just a soldier, Gordon said.
+While she is also honored to inspire female service members, she's not solely a female soldier -- she's just a soldier, Heisler said.

-"If I've been able to inspire jus tone female, that's definitely something to be proud of," she said.
+"If I've been able to inspire just one female, that's definitely something to be proud of," she said.
 "With that said, I don't see myself as a female soldier.
 I see myself as just a soldier who's trying to do my job to the best of my ability for the Americans on the ground that I support."

 CLICK HERE TO GET THE FOX NEWS APP

-Gordon is now stationed at Fort Bragg, N.C., where she serves as company commander of Delta Company in the 1st Attack Reconnaissance Battalion, 82nd Combat Aviation Brigade, 82nd Airborne Division.
+Heisler is now stationed at Fort Bragg, N.C., where she serves as company commander of Delta Company in the 1st Attack Reconnaissance Battalion, 82nd Combat Aviation Brigade, 82nd Airborne Division.
 She and her husband will move to Germany in March to be stationed there.